pandas-dev/pandas/doc/source/timeseries.rst

        It is incorrect to pass a timezone directly into the ``datetime.datetime`` constructor (e.g., ``datetime.datetime(2011, 1, 1, tz=timezone('US/Eastern'))``.
-Instead, the datetime needs to be localized using the the localize method on the timezone.
+Instead, the datetime needs to be localized using the localize method on the timezone.

 Under the hood, all timestamps are stored in UTC.
 Scalar values from a ``DatetimeIndex`` with a time zone will have their fields (day, hour, minute)